S1M0N38/pytorch-template/README.md

 ## How it works

-TOML file is read by the `Learner` class (the unique class that implement all the boilerplate code) and dynamically load classes and theirs arguments using the `init` function:
+TOML file is read by the `Trainer` class (the unique class that implement all the boilerplate code for training) and dynamically load classes and theirs arguments using the `init` function:

 ```python
 def init(module: object, class_args: dict):